 Manager folder (if Manager is installed) to find the appropriate CPL.

 This program may produce less precise results on Vista/2008/Win7 than it

-does on NT4/XP/2003.
+does on NT4/XP/2003 or newer operating systems.
 If the imprecision shows, it is only with very

 small corrections (milliseconds or seconds) over large periods of time